198d/cv/index.rst

-* Built backend platforms/frameworks in *Ruby* and *Python* for lead generation websites and worked with dedicated frontend teams to provide necessary data to fulfill design requirements
+* Built backend platforms/frameworks in *Ruby* and *Python* for lead generation websites and worked with dedicated frontend teams to provide necessary data to fulfill design requirements.
-* Led the development and open-source release of library (based on *EventMachine*; called *RCelery*) that ported major pieces of the *Python* library *Celery* to *Ruby*
+* Led the development and open-source release of library (based on *EventMachine*; called *RCelery*) that ported major pieces of the *Python* library *Celery* to *Ruby*.
-* Mentored embedded QA engineer on regular basis about software development best-practices as he built out integration test suite
+* Mentored embedded QA engineer on regular basis about software development best-practices as he built out integration test suite.

 Metromix
 ^^^^^^^^